 Illinois becomes first state to end cash bail

-CHICAGO (CBS)-- Illinois is now the first state to fully abolish cash bail as the SAFE-T Act goes into effect Monday.
+CHICAGO (CBS)-- Illinois is now the first state to fully abolish cash bail as the SAFE-T Act went into effect Monday.

-Monday will be a big day at places like the Cook County Jail and others across the state, as inmates will be able to petition the court to review their case as this ruling takes effect.
+Monday was a big day at places like the Cook County Jail and others across the state, as inmates are now able to petition the court to review their case as this ruling has taken effect.
+Defendants already being held on cash bail will be able to request a hearing to determine if they should be released.

-Moving forward, those detention decisions will no longer involve putting up money in exchange for release.
+Moving forward, those detention decisions will no longer involve putting up money in exchange for release, but will focus on the seriousness of the charges against them, and on whether they are considered a danger to the public or a risk of fleeing prosecution.

 A provision of the criminal justice reform law known as the SAFE-T Act was supposed to eliminate the use of cash bail across the state on Jan.
 1, but the state's highest court put that provision of the SAFE-T Act on hold after prosecutors and sheriffs in 64 counties filed lawsuits claiming the law was unconstitutional, and a Kankakee County judge ruled in their favor.